Our stores and so much more - Changing the Lives of Those We Serve

 Our History

-Dr. Edgar J. Helms, a native Iowan, founded the national Goodwill movement in Boston in 1902 to assist people in developing abilities, increasing self respect and attaining economic independence.
+Dr. Edgar J. Helms, who grew up and attended college in Iowa, founded the national Goodwill movement in Boston in 1902 to assist people in developing abilities, increasing self respect and attaining economic independence.

 Locally Goodwill was founded in 1965 as Goodwill Industries of Southeast Iowa following work by the Iowa City Kiwanis Club, the Association for Retarded Citizens (now known as the ARC) and Col. Brooks Booker.
-Fifty years later Goodwill of the Heartland works under that same spirit of partnership, with a focus toward enhancing opportunities for those facing barriers to independence.
+Goodwill of the Heartland continues to work with this same spirit of partnership, focusing on helping people from all walks of life overcome challenges and reach their full potential.

 Our Commitment to Transparency